Smith (advertising agency): Awards & Industry Recognition

 Recognitions for SMITH's earlier work and growth include being noted as an Inc. 500 Company in 2005, 2006 and 2007; being recognized as the 30th fastest growing company in Washington State in 2007, and noted as one of the 65 best places to work in Washington State in 2007, according to the Puget Sound Business Journal.

-2009 Advertising Age ranked the company the forth largest independent digital agency.
+2009 Advertising Age ranked the company the fourth largest independent digital agency.

 2009 Forrester ranks the company as the agency with the highest customer satisfaction in the industry.